Valeria Cagno Lab

 In particular, the lab is focusing on respiratory viruses for which there is a high medical need: respiratory syncytial virus (the first cause of bronchiolitis and pneumonia in infants worldwide), rhinoviruses (the first cause of common cold), influenza virus (responsible of seasonal epidemics and pandemics) and SARS-CoV-2 (which does not need an introduction).

-The strategies to identify new antivirals include targeting viral attachment to the host cell, targeting viral replication and the discovery of new molecules through high throughput screenings.
+The strategies to identify new antivirals include targeting 3D structures on viral RNA, inhibiting viral attachment to the host cell, directly targeting the host cell, and discovering new molecules through high-throughput screenings.

 Funding

-The projects are founded by the Swiss National Science Foundation (Ambizione fellowship).
+The projects are mainly founded by the Swiss National Science Foundation (Ambizione grant).